Khanduri004/90DaysOfDevOps/2025/networking/Week 1 Challenge /Networking Notes.md

 **Purpose:** OSI is more theoretical, while TCP/IP is practical and aligned with the internet.
 **Layer Mapping:** TCP/IP combines the OSI’s Session, Presentation, and Application layers into one layer.

-## 📊 OSI Model (7 Layers) - "Think of it Like a Postal System"
+## 📊 OSI Model (7 Layers) - "For accessing a website"

-Real-Life Workflow Summary (for accessing a website):
+Real-Life Workflow Summary :

 **1)** Your browser sends a request to access www.example.com (Application Layer).